-I love tea and matcha, and tea- and matcha-flavoured things.
-Don’t you?
-This year, instead of making traditional gingerbread cookies, I opted to try something different by adding a little matcha powder to the mix and playing with the spices.
-These gingerbread cookie cutouts are still a good cookie to have with a cup of hot tea in the afternoon, and they store well.
+These gingerbread cookie cutouts are a great cookie to enjoy with a cup of hot tea in the afternoon, and they store well.
 They are just a little different than the usual.
-And they are greener too!
-Why not?

 Matcha gingerbread cutout cookies

 - In a medium bowl, whisk together the flour, ginger, matcha, baking soda, and salt.
 Set aside

 - In a small saucepan, melt together the honey with the butter, sugar and salt.
 Set aside to cool to lukewarm.